RaisaEithaya/customer_behaviour_analysis/README.md

 3. SQL Analysis

-The cleaned dataset was analyzed using SQL to extract insights such as:
+The cleaned dataset was analyzed using SQL queries to extract insights such as:

 Top selling categories